LLNL/axom/src/docs/sphinx/dev_guide/add_new_component.rst

 Adding a New Axom Component
 ******************************************************

-This section describes the tasks to be completed when adding a new software component to Axom.
-Beyond writing code, tasks include:
+This section describes the tasks to be done when adding a new software component to Axom.
+The main tasks include:

   * Creating the appropriate directory structure
   * Modifying and adding CMake files and variables